sooda/rotuli/docs/templates.rst

 * url: the location of the page, as visible to the browser. ``you are <a href="{{ url }}">here</a>``
 * path: the location of the page, as parsed from the filesystem. ``source: github.com/yourname/blog/{{ path }}``
 * languages (XXX translations?): a dictionary of all versions of this page, keyed by the language. ``in english: <a href="{{ languages.en.url }}">``
 * groups: a dict of page lists that belong in a particular group specified in the metadata.
 XXX all keys in metadata specify a group, to make things simple?
-Then also drafts etc become groups, and: ``for i in groups.posts``
+Then also drafts etc become groups, and: ``for i in groups.post`` loops all that have ``post: (anything)`` (and only post: true makes sense to have)
-* group: has pages as "previous", "current", "next" attributes for each group. ``previous page: <a href="{{ group.posts.previous.url }}">`` XXX merge with groups?
+* group: has pages as "previous", "current", "next" attributes for each group. ``previous page: <a href="{{ group.post.previous.url }}">`` XXX merge with groups?
-* pager: pagination support, borrowed from django; don't confuse these pages with the web pages.
+* (not sure if need this | pager: pagination support, borrowed from django; don't confuse these pages with the web pages.)
+* inject_index: TODO

 context variable types